AnantharamanLab/CheckAMG/README.md

 ### 5. How does CheckAMG assign functions to proteins?

-If you're curious about the internal mechanics of how CheckAMG annotates proteins for their function, here's a breakdown of the behavior.
+If you're curious about the internal mechanics of how CheckAMG annotates proteins for their function, this section explains the behavior.
 These settings are designed to balance sensitivity (not missing true hits) and specificity (excluding weak/ambiguous matches), with additional database-specific optimizations for functional reliability.

 1. **Homology Searching Method**